PATRIC3/p3_docs/docroot/website/privacy_policy.md

 # PATRIC Privacy Policy

 The PATRIC Bioinformatics Resource Center is provided as a public resource for the research community.
 This Privacy Policy describes the ways PATRIC collects, stores, uses, discloses and protects the personal information about users and how they use PATRIC.
-A link to this policy appears in the footer of patricbrc.org webpage and other prominent locations such as the Registration page where it must be acknowledged to obtain a PATRIC User Account.
 PATRIC never collects information for commercial marketing or any purpose unrelated to PATRIC functions.

 **Information PATRIC collects**